NimbleArchitect/kubectl-ice/docs/usage.md

   kubectl-ice cpu [flags]

 Flags:
-  -i, --include-init                   include init container(s) in the output, by default init containers are hidden
-      --node-label string              Show the selected node label as a column --oddities                       show only the outlier rows that dont fall within the computed range -o, --output string                  Output format, currently csv, list, json and yaml are supported --pod-label string               Show the selected pod label as a column
+      --annotation string              Show the selected annotation as a column -i, --include-init                   include init container(s) in the output, by default init containers are hidden --node-label string              Show the selected node label as a column --node-tree                      Displayes the tree with the nodes as the root --oddities                       show only the outlier rows that dont fall within the computed range -o, --output string                  Output format, currently csv, list, json and yaml are supported --pod-label string               Show the selected pod label as a column